silaspe/maths/docs/rand.md

 .

 SILKSONG IS OUT!!!!!!
 That is one exclamation point per year the community has been waiting for this!
-Also, today I am going to Dr. Katz's class for the fourth time!.
+Also, today I am going to Dr. Katz's class for the fourth time!
 Also, it's the $1234$th commit.
 Also, I hope you have a good Thursday!
+Also, it's exam day.

 .